outdreamer/build-a-cure/docs/tasks/implementation_options.md

 												solutions_filtered_different_from_known_structures,
 												condition='higher generalizability score than that of known_structures["examples"]')

-								# find patterns in known structures
+								# find patterns in known structures to apply difference_type = 'differences in patterns of known structures'
 									patterns_in_known_structures = apply('pattern', known_structures)
 									# apply changes to patterns without violating the pattern's core attributes
 									different_from_patterns_in_known_structures = apply('change', attributes='non-violating change', patterns_in_known_structures)